heidelpay/sample-shop-spring-boot/README.md

 ### Native Integration
 Currently credit-card payment and SEPA direct debit is supported within the sample shop.
 As you can see, integrating new payment methods is almost a frontend task.
 While there are dedicated templates for the input of the payment methods, the server-side handling of the payments for all methods is done in the generic `PaymentController`'s `charge`action.

+## Registration
+Payment-types could be registered at heidelpay for recurring payments, e.g. in case of subscription models.
+The `PaymentTypeController`implements the options for registrating/storing the payment-type references for later any later use.
+The `paymenttyppe/register.html`template illustrates how to register with heidelpay's UI-Components, with a custom Javascript, or via server-2-server communication.

 ## Payouts
 Payouts are a very specific use case where money gets transfered to the customer.